hazadeh/Udacity-Deep-Learning-Nanodegree/README.md

 I Learned Generative Adversarial Networks with the model’s inventor, Ian Goodfellow.
 Then, apply what I've learned in this project and implement a Deep Convolutional GAN.
 This DCGAN is made of a pair of multi-layer neural networks that compete against each other until one learns to generate realistic images of faces.

 ## 5. Deploying a Model: [Deploying a Sentiment Analysis Model](5%20Deploying%20a%20Sentiment%20Analysis%20Model/Project)
-In this project, you trained and deployed my own PyTorch sentiment analysis model using Amazon SageMaker on AWS.
+In this project, I trained and deployed my own PyTorch sentiment analysis model using Amazon SageMaker on AWS.
 This model was trained to do sentiment analysis on movie reviews (positive or negative reviews).
 I built the model, deployed it, and created a gateway for accessing this model from a website.